ytetsuro/pyperser/README.md

 # pyparser

-Python ast parser for Node.js
+Python ast parser and tokenizer for Node.js

 ===